rk1809/OTS/README.md

 OTS PROJECT:
 	I have implemented a Web Based Oil Transaction System which can serve three types users i.e. Client, Trader, and Manager.
 A client can buy/sell oil directly, depending on his current oil reserves, or contact a trader to perform these transactions for him.
 Based on each transaction, client pays commission to the company in form of either oil or cash.
-	There are certain levels are available for clients based upon their

-purchase.
-It starts with SILVER and changes to GOLD, if they purchase 30 barrels

-in a single month.
-Commissions are applied as per their levels and their oil

-reserves or account balance are adjusted accordingly.
+	There are certain levels are available for clients based upon their purchase.
+It starts with SILVER and changes to GOLD, if they purchase 30 barrels in a single month.
+Commissions are applied as per their levels and their oil reserves or account balance are adjusted accordingly.
 	OTS database keeps track of all the records of each transaction.
-Client

-can pay money to the company from time to time to settle their balances.
-A

-Trader can cancel certain payments and oil transactions, but these cancellations

-are logged for audit purposes.
-Payments and cancellations must go through

-traders only, not through anyone else.
+Client can pay money to the company from time to time to settle their balances.
+A Trader can cancel certain payments and oil transactions, but these cancellations are logged for audit purposes.
+Payments and cancellations must go through traders only, not through anyone else.

-A manager(administrator) is also a trader and has all functionalities

-available to a trader.
-Additionally, a manager can also view reports which gives

-him a brief analysis of various trades of the OTS system.
+	A manager(administrator) is also a trader and has all functionalities available to a trader.
+Additionally, a manager can also view reports which gives him a brief analysis of various trades of the OTS system.

-Assumptions
-:
+Assumptions:
-	Client cannot pay money directly and it has to be come through a trader

-only - since the requirement states that trader information must be 	recorded

-for each payment.
+	Client cannot pay money directly and it has to be come through a trader only - since the requirement states that trader information must be recorded for each payment.

-Clients has to settle the balances time to time and are not allowed to

-make partial payments.
+	Clients has to settle the balances time to time and are not allowed to make partial payments.
 	Total oil quantity-initial value starts from zero.

-	Oil prices will be downloaded through an external downloader service

-(Enhancement) that would insert the data into the database by logging

-onto the system using user “oil_price_loader”
+	Oil prices will be downloaded through an external downloader service(Enhancement) that would insert the data into the database 		by logging onto the system using user “oil_price_loader”
-.

-	Client is not allowed to cancel their order directly, they much contact

-trader/administrator for cancelling their order.
+	Client is not allowed to cancel their order directly, they much contact trader/administrator for cancelling their order.
 	Payment cannot be completely cancelled - Only orders can be cancelled.
-•

 	An administrator can add another administrator.
 	An Administrator is a Trader with higher privileges.
 	There is no cancellation fee.

 Security Measures Taken:

-	For Login, Post form has been provided, so that credentials are not

-visible in the webpage.
+	For Login, Post form has been provided, so that credentials are notvisible in the webpage.

-	A different user id has been created for the utility that downloads the

-oil price data into the system (userName- oil_price_loader).
-This user ID has

-not been given access to any tables apart from oil_prices.
+	A different user id has been created for the utility that downloads the oil price data into the system (userName- oil_price_loader).
+This user ID has not been given access to any tables apart from oil_prices.
-All IDs are stored as

-UUID instead of sequence number in order to avoid predictability of the ID.
+	All IDs are stored as UUID instead of sequence number in order to avoid predictability of the ID.
-	Some technical users tend to play with the Rest API calls and it is

-important that we make all Id column values unpredictable.
+	Some technical users tend to play with the Rest API calls and it is important that we make all Id column values unpredictable.

-	Prepared statements have been used throughout the application in order

-to avoid SQL injection attacks.
+	Prepared statements have been used throughout the application in order to avoid SQL injection attacks.
-Instead of defining the new page for accepting

-credit card information, a third party which performs the credit card

-transaction through https, called “Stripe” was used.
+	Instead of defining the new page for acceptingcredit card information, a third party which performs the credit card transaction through https, called “Stripe” was used.
-	Stripe exposes an API that allows the integrator to charge users without

-storing the information on their end.
+	Stripe exposes an API that allows the integrator to charge users without storing the information on their end.

-Application Authorization
+Application Authorization:

-Role, Feature, Role_has_features tables have been created in order to implement

-Access control on all the features that application has.
+Role, Feature, Role_has_features tables have been created in order to implement Access control on all the features that application has.

 Roles Added